-Our registration statements for our initial public offering (the "Initial Public Offering") became effective on March 11, 2021.
-On March 16, 2021, we consummated the Initial Public Offering of 25,000,000 units (each, a "Unit" and with respect to the shares of Class A common stock included in the Units sold, the "Public Shares"), including 3,000,000 Units sold upon the partial exercise of the underwriters' over-allotment option, at a purchase price of \$10.00 per Unit, generating gross proceeds of \$250,000,000.
+Our registration statement for our initial public offering (the "Initial Public Offering") became effective on March 11, 2021.
+On March 16, 2021, we consummated the Initial Public Offering of 25,000,000 units (each, a "Unit" and with respect to the shares of Class A common stock included in the Units sold, the "Public Shares"), including 3,000,000 Units sold upon the partial exercise of the underwriter's over-allotment option, at a purchase price of \$10.00 per Unit, generating gross proceeds of \$250,000,000.
 Each Unit consists of one share of Class A common stock and one-fourth of one redeemable warrant.
 Each whole warrant entitles the holder to purchase one share of Class A common stock at a price of \$11.50.
-Each warrant will become exercisable on the later of 30 days after the completion of the Initial Business Combination or March 16, 2022 (12 months from the closing of the Initial Public Offering) and will expire 5 years after the completion of the Initial Business Combination, or earlier upon redemption or liquidation.
+Each warrant will become exercisable 30 days after the completion of the Initial Business Combination, or earlier upon redemption or liquidation.